Professional Risk Manager - Explained

 Defining Risk Management

 Risk Management is a holistic process that is directed towards minimising the occurrence of risks or impact of risks when they occur.
 The processes in risk management include identification, assessment and control of risks in a project or company.
 Risk managers have the responsibility of identifying threats to the success of a company or project and find ways to control the impacts or occurrence of such threats.
 There are many factors that contribute to risk, these are what a professional risk manager should look out for in order to minimize the effects of those risks.
 Unpredictable events are the most causes of threats to the success of a project or business.

 Financial uncertainty is a major source of risk in any project, risk managers need to tackle risks that emanate from financial factors.
 Risk managers are responsible for tracking, reporting and exposing threats to an operation or project.
 The use of financial instruments to manage and control the impacts of risk is called financial risk management.
 Financial risk management is an arm of general risk management that identifies risks, assess them and find ways to control them using financial instruments.
 There are two major approaches to financial risk management, these are qualitative and quantitative financial risk management.

 Since the establishment of the Professional Risk Managers International Association (PRMIA) in 2002, the association has been equipping qualified candidates on skills needed for the identification, evaluation and control of different types of risks.
 There are different types of risks, the major ones are; operational risks, legal risks, credit risk, market risk, business risk and volatility risk.
 PRMIA is a non-profit establishment that has the representation of members across the globe.
 The association is governed by a board of directors that members elect.

-References for Professional Risk Manager - PRM
+Academic Research on Professional Risk Manager - PRM